corbincox72/peripheral_brain/_diseases/acidBase.md

 Moderately Elevated: 2-4 mmol/L

-Severely Elevated: &gt; 4 mmol/L, pt should be worked up for severe bacterial infections, started on prophylactic Abx, and [Early Goal Directed Therapy](https://emcrit.org/pulmcrit/accelerated-goal-directed-therapy-for-septic-shock/) should be initiated until infection can be definitively r/o
+Severely Elevated: &gt; 4 mmol/L

+Severely elevated pts should be worked up for severe bacterial infections, started on prophylactic Abx, and [Early Goal Directed Therapy](https://emcrit.org/pulmcrit/accelerated-goal-directed-therapy-for-septic-shock/) should be initiated until infection can be definitively r/o

 **Causes**